-Experienced teachers are understandably concerned by the extent to which this ABRSM statement is out of touch with current educational understanding and practice.
+Experienced teachers are understandably concerned by the extent to which this is out of step with current educational practice.
 Would the Board similarly recommend that creativity should be left out of learning to play an instrument until after Grade 5?
 We must hope not!

 Nor will teachers be impressed by the suggestion that ‘writing melodies and rhythms as well as other composition activities’ are only suitable for those ‘who are aiming for these higher grades’.

-Creativity is an essential element of ALL music making at ALL levels, and I have to confess that like many other teachers, I am dismayed by ABRSM’s apparent misunderstanding of such a basic music educational value.
+Creativity is an essential element of ALL music making at ALL levels, and I have to confess that like many other teachers, I am disappointed by ABRSM’s approach here.

 Subtraction – but no Addition

-I have previously put forward the case for a modular approach to music theory assessment that would allow musicians to choose learning options to reflect their interests, and give instrument-specific relevance, particularly at the early levels.
+I would personally favour a more modular approach to music theory assessment that would allow musicians to choose learning options to reflect their interests and give instrument-specific relevance, particularly at the early levels.

-Although ABRSM claim that their Theory syllabus covers a ‘knowledge of western music notation, including common signs’ and ‘terms and understanding of fundamental musical elements, such as intervals, keys, scales and chords’, I have previously noted the absence from the syllabus of:
+Although ABRSM claim that their Theory syllabus covers a ‘knowledge of western music notation, including common signs’ and ‘terms and understanding of fundamental musical elements, such as intervals, keys, scales and chords’, I note the absence from the syllabus of:

-- Popular “jazz” chord symbols, guitar and drum tabs
+- Popular “jazz” chord symbols, with common extensions;

 - Graphic notation.

-A theory syllabus that included these, and genuinely reflected trends in music notation in the 21st century, would have the additional benefits of supporting the musical literacy of those taking GCSE and A’Level music, where students encounter scores that go far beyond the rather narrow scope of the ABRSM Theory grades.
+A theory syllabus that included these as options, and genuinely reflected trends in music notation in the 21st century, would have the additional benefits of supporting the musical literacy of those taking GCSE and A’Level music, where students encounter scores that go far beyond the rather narrow scope of the ABRSM Theory grades.